nickpeck/composerstoolkitv2/README.md

         Event(pitches=[41], duration=QUARTER_NOTE)])

 # you can covert from one to another:
-seq.bake() # evalutes the whole sequence - be careful if using any generators that perform looping!
+seq.bake() # evalutes the whole sequence - be careful you are not trying to evaluate an infinate sequence!

 # and vice-versa
 fin_seq.to_sequence()
 ~~~

-Implementation-wise, the difference is that Sequence makes use of lazy-evaluated sequences (generators), and are useful for live, algorithmic music generation.
+Implementation-wise, the difference is that Sequences makes use of lazy-evaluated sequences (generators), and are useful for live applications & algorithmic music generation.
 FiniteSequence does not, and is useful for operations where we need to perform list-style operations upon it, for example:

 ~~~
 # it behaves like a list: